Perseus29/CloudShare/README.md

 - **Secure Links**: Each uploaded file receives a unique and secure link, ensuring privacy and preventing unauthorized access.
 - **Responsive Design**: The web application is designed to be responsive and user-friendly across different devices.

-## Contribution
+## Contributing

-Contributions are always welcome!

-Hope to see IITG friends contributing to this initiative.
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.